Elena' s AI Blog

 ['It rains cats and dogs']: [[4, 5]]

-Text is a sequence of words, and punctuation marks joined together.
+Sequence modeling is a machine learning approach that predicts the next element in an ordered series, such as the next word in a sentence, based on the elements that precede it.
+Text is a sequence of words and punctuation marks joined together.
 We can predict which words can be next based on the previous words.
 For instance, we can expect that after the word “good,” the next word will be “afternoon”.
 We thus remain the word combinations and their orders in human speech.
 However, we create the poem generator, we want to build text sequences automatically using the sequence prediction techniques.
-Luckily, we have sequence modeling algorithms realised in TensorFlow.
-They can be used not only in text generation, and other tasks such as working with video frames or sound sequences.
+Sequence modeling algorithms are implemented in TensorFlow.
+These algorithms are used not only in text generation but also in other tasks, such as working with video frames or sound sequences.

 This is the most exciting part.
 We will code our poem generator with the help of TensorFlow and Keras, using poems extracted from The Project Gutenberg EBook of The Love Poems, by Émile Verhaeren.
 You can get all the code from this post at my GitHub repository “deep_learning_notebooks”.